MetalBlockchain/metal-docs/docs/subnets/README.md

 # Subnets Overview

 A **Subnet** is a sovereign network which defines its own rules regarding its membership and token economics.
-It is composed of a dynamic subset of Avalanche validators working together to achieve consensus on the state of one or more blockchains.
+It is composed of a dynamic subset of Metal validators working together to achieve consensus on the state of one or more blockchains.
 Each blockchain is validated by exactly one Subnet, and a Subnet can have many blockchains.
 A validator may be a member of many Subnets.

-Avalanche's 4 built-in blockchains: Platform Chain (P-Chain), Contract Chain (C-Chain), Proton Chain (A-Chain) and Exchange Chain (X-Chain) are validated and secured by all the Metal validators which compose a special Subnet and is referred as the Primary Network.
+Metal's 4 built-in blockchains: Platform Chain (P-Chain), Contract Chain (C-Chain), Proton Chain (A-Chain) and Exchange Chain (X-Chain) are validated and secured by all the Metal validators which compose a special Subnet and is referred as the Primary Network.